magoo/risk-measurement/content/en/docs/intro/scenarios.md

 Until we define a scenario, `r = p *i` is not useful.

-To do this, we explicitly define a risk with a *scenario*, which is an unambiguous statement about an undesireable future event.
+To do this, we explicitly define a risk with a *scenario*, which is an unambiguous statement about an undesirable future event.

 A scenario can have multiple *outcomes* to be estimated.
 For instance, an explosion may have costs, loss of life, or periods afterward spent offline.